 Because effective treatment is available, it is important that persons be screened for syphilis on an on-going basis if their sexual behaviors put them at risk for STDs.

-Will Syphilis recur?
+Will Syphilis Recur?

-Avoiding alcohol and drug use may also help prevent transmission of syphilis because these activities may lead to risky sexual behavior.
-It is important that sex partners talk to each other about their HIV status and history of other STDs so that preventive action can be taken.
+Avoiding alcohol and drug use may also help prevent transmission because these activities may lead to risky sexual behavior.
+It is important that sexual partners talk to each other about their HIV status and history of other STDs so that preventive action can be taken, if needed.

-Condoms lubricated with spermicides (especially Nonoxynol-9 or N-9) are no more effective than other lubricated condoms in protecting against the transmission of STDs.
+Condoms lubricated with spermicides (especially Nonoxynol-9, or N-9) are no more effective than other lubricated condoms in protecting against the transmission of STDs.
 Use of condoms lubricated with N-9 is not recommended for STD/HIV prevention.
-Transmission of an STD, including syphilis cannot be prevented by washing the genitals, urinating, and/or douching after sex.
+Transmission of an STD, including syphilis, cannot be prevented by washing the genitals, urinating, and/or douching after sex.
 Any unusual discharge, sore, or rash, particularly in the groin area, should be a signal to refrain from having sex and to go get tested immediately.